VitorLuizC/valite/README.md

 #### `validateObject`

-Validates an `object` using validators from a schema and returns them in same structure.
+**Concurrently** validates an `object` using validators from a schema and returns them in same structure.

 > Structure supports _dot notation_ for deep properties.